COVID-19 support and assistance

 RMIT's partner for homestay services, AHN, has launched the International Student Support Network (ISSN) for international students experiencing financial hardship during COVID-19.
 ISSN homestays offer a heavily discounted placement and include a private room, meals, utilities and support from one AHN’s committed host families.

-Please book an appointment with a Student Support Advisor to discuss your eligibility and apply.
+Please book an appointment with a Student Welfare Advisor to discuss your eligibility and apply.
 More information is available on the AHN website.

 Fresh and frozen meals

 General RMIT support services

 Students seeking RMIT financial support services that do not relate to COVID-19 can book an appointment with a Student Welfare Advisor for a more detailed discussion relating to their financial circumstances.

 Find information about health and wellbeing support options, advice and resources for students impacted by COVID-19.